Move Schedules: Fast persistence computations in coarse dynamic settings: Introduction

 \subsection{Related Work}

-To the authors knowledge, work focused on ways of updating a decomposition $R = DV$, for all homological dimensions, is limited---there is the vineyards algorithm~\cite{cohen2006vines} and the moves algorithm~\cite{busaryev2010tracking}, both of which are discussed extensively in section~\ref{sec:background}.
+To the author's knowledge, work focused on ways of updating a decomposition $R = DV$, for all homological dimensions, is limited: there is the \emph{vineyards} algorithm~\cite{cohen2006vines} and the \emph{moves} algorithm~\cite{busaryev2010tracking}, both of which are discussed extensively in section~\ref{sec:background}.
 At the time of writing, we were made aware of very recent work~\cite{luo2021accelerating} that iteratively repairs a permuted decomposition via a column swapping strategy, which they call ``warm starts.''
 Though their motivation is similar to our own, their approach relies on the reduction algorithm as a subprocedure, which is quite different from the strategy we employ here.

-In contrast, there is extensive work on improving the efficiency of computing a (static) $R = DV$ decomposition.
+Contrasting the dynamic setting, there is extensive work on improving the efficiency of computing a single (static) $R = DV$ decomposition.
 Chen~\cite{chen2011persistent} proposed \emph{persistence with a twist}, also called the \emph{clearing optimization}, which exploits a boundary/cycle relationship to ``kill'' columns early in the reduction rather than reducing them.
 Another popular optimization is to utilize the duality between homology and cohomology~\cite{de2011dualities}, which dramatically improves the effectiveness of the clearing optimization~\cite{bauer2021ripser}.
-There are many other optimizations on the implementation side: the use of ranking functions defined on the combinatorial number system enables implicit cofacet enumeration, removing the need to store the boundary matrix explicitly; the apparent/emergent pairs optimization identifies columns whose pivot entries are unaffected by the reduction algorithm, reducing the total number of columns which need be reduced; sparse data structures such as bit-trees and lazy heaps allow for efficient column-wise additions with $\mathbb{Z}_2 = \mathbb{Z}/2\mathbb{Z}$ coefficients and effective $O(1)$ pivot entry retrieval, and so on~\cite{bauer2021ripser, bauer2017phat}.
+There are many other optimizations on the implementation side: the use of ranking functions defined on the combinatorial number system enables implicit cofacet enumeration, removing the need to store the boundary matrix explicitly; the apparent/emergent pairs optimization identifies columns whose pivot entries are unaffected by the reduction algorithm, reducing the total number of columns which need to be reduced; sparse data structures such as bit-trees and lazy heaps allow for efficient column-wise additions with $\mathbb{Z}_2 = \mathbb{Z}/2\mathbb{Z}$ coefficients and effective $O(1)$ pivot entry retrieval, and so on~\cite{bauer2021ripser, bauer2017phat}.